MdSaifAli063/About-Me-Card-React/README.md

 Easily embed this component into your **portfolio** or **landing page**.

 ---
-## Features
+## ⚡ Features

-- Modern, responsive UI with Tailwind CSS
+- 🎨 Modern, responsive UI with **Tailwind CSS**
-- Dark mode friendly
+- 🌓 Dark-mode friendly
-- Accessible focus states and aria labels
+- ♿ Accessible focus states & ARIA labels
-- Lightweight, no extra UI libraries required
+- 🪶 Lightweight — no extra UI libraries
-- Easy customization for links, avatar, copy, and colors
+- 🧩 Easy customization for text, links, and colors

+---

 ## Getting Started